 Choose accommodation with fans and/ or air conditioning, as the movement of the air makes it difficult for mosquitoes to land and bite.
-Avoid wearing strong aftershave or perfume, which may attract mosquitoes; and wear long pants and long-sleeved shirts at dawn and dusk when Anopheles mosquitoes are most active.
+Avoid wearing strong aftershave or perfume (thought to attract mosquitoes), and wear long pants and long-sleeved shirts at dawn and dusk when Anopheles mosquitoes are most active.

-In the early stages, malarial symptoms are similar to those of the 'flu.
-They include aches and pains, fever, headaches and nausea.
-Extreme chills and sweating follow, while infection by the P. falciparum parasite causes delirium, drowsiness and confusion, all of which are symptomatic of cerebral malaria.
-This type of malaria in particular can be fatal, and immediate medical attention is crucial.
+In the early stages, malaria symptoms are similar to those of the 'flu.
+They include aches and pains, fever, headaches, and nausea.
+Extreme chills and sweating follow, while infection by the P. falciparum parasite causes delirium, drowsiness, and confusion, all of which are symptomatic of cerebral malaria.
+This type of malaria is especially dangerous, and immediate medical attention is crucial.

-Contrary to popular belief, not all types of malaria result in recurring episodes.
-Usually, malaria is 100% curable as long as you seek prompt treatment.
+Some types of malaria (including those caused by P. falciparum, P. vivax, and P. ovale parasites) can recur at irregular intervals for several years after initial infection.
+However, malaria is usually 100% curable as long as you seek prompt treatment and complete your course of medication.
 Treatment involves prescription drugs, which depend on the type of malaria you have and where you contracted it.
 If you are heading somewhere particularly remote, it's a good idea to take the appropriate malaria cure with you.